T-Ash-90/qrcg-api-statistics-project/README.md

 - If you encounter any errors related to the API request, double-check your API access token and ensure it’s valid.
 - If the script doesn't return all the QR codes, make sure you have more than 20 QR codes and check for any pagination issues.
+- If you get an error related to date parsing, make sure your date inputs are in the correct format (`YYYY-MM-DD`).